markand/nsnake/INSTALL.md

 Build
 -----

-Go to the source directory and type the following commands
+Go to the source directory and type the following commands:

     make
     make install